UmarJaveedAltaf/Med-Ease-ML-Driven-Symptom-Analysis-with-An-Expert-Doctor-and-Drug-Recommendation-System/README.md

 ---

+## 🤝 Contributing

+Contributions are always welcome!

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature-name`)
+3. Commit your changes
+4. Push to your branch (`git push origin feature/your-feature-name`)
+5. Open a Pull Request

+If you found this project useful, please ⭐ the repo!

+---

 ## 🙌 Acknowledgements

 - Thanks to scikit-learn and Flask contributors.
 - Inspired by real-world healthcare gaps.
-- Dataset adapted from UCI Repository (or manually labeled symptom–disease mappings).
+- Dataset adapted from UCI Repository (manually labeled symptom–disease mappings).

 ---